Table Rock State Park (South Carolina)

 Table Rock State Park is a 3083 acre park at the edge of the Blue Ridge Mountains in northern Pickens County, South Carolina.
-The park includes Pinnacle Mountain, the tallest mountain totally within the state.

-Park Features
+Park features

 The park features a lodge built by the Civilian Conservation Corps (CCC) that includes a kitchen and a 72-seat dining room.
 There are two park lakes that accommodate seasonal swimming and hiking trails that lead to Mill Creek Falls, the Pinnacle Mountain summit (two routes), and Table Rock summit.
 A nature center offers educational programs, and there are picnic shelters and a playground.

 Trails

 The 1.9 mi Carrick Creek Nature Trail loops around two creeks with small cascades and waterfalls and displays wildflowers in season.

 The 3.5 mi Table Rock Summit Trail is moderately strenuous, rising 2000 ft above the trailhead and includes a shelter built by the CCC.
 At approximately 2.5 mi, the trail forks, the left fork following a ridge trail to Pinnacle Mountain and the right fork to the summit at 3124 ft.
 The trail ends at an overlook with a view of Table Rock Reservoir and Caesars Head.

 The park is the eastern trailhead of the 80 mi Foothills Trail through the Blue Ridge Escarpment.